magkopian/phpnexus/sections/ide.md

 [Geany](http://www.geany.org/)

  * Geany is a text editor using the GTK2 toolkit with basic features of an integrated development environment.
 It was developed to provide a small and fast IDE, which has only a few dependencies from other packages.
-It supports many filetypes and has some nice features.
+It supports many filetypes and has some nice features.<F5>

 [Sublime Text](http://www.sublimetext.com/) <span class="label label-danger"><small>Non-free</small></span>